kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 PREDICT <target_expression> FOR <entity_specification> WHERE <optional_filters>
 ```

+Every predictive query needs to contain the `PREDICT` and `FOR` keywords.
 All references to columns within predictive queries must be fully qualified by table name and column name as `<table_name>.<column_name>`.

 In general, follow these given steps to author a predictive query: